 Meetings are held in the Board Room, 5601 North 16th Street, and scheduled school locations at 6 p.m.
-The locations and agendas for each meeting are posted in the school offices and the district office on the Monday prior to the board meetings.
+The locations and agendas for each meeting are posted online and at the district office within 24 hours of the board meetings.

 The Governing Board values maintaining communication with all constituents and welcomes community attendance and input.

 Board policies are maintained by the Arizona School Board Association and occasionally updated by the Governing Board.

 In order to ensure effective leadership and management of the Madison Elementary School District, the Governing Board has adopted the following document: Governing Board Roles, Responsibilities, and Protocols – January 2020